DylanLawless/switzerlandomics.github.io/_technologies/quant.md

 ---

 Our flagship tech that
-bring statistical confidence to decision making in genetic diagnosis.
+brings statistical confidence to decision making in genetic diagnosis.

 <!-- Quant delivers evidence-based probabilities for clear and confident genetic diagnoses -->